University fees and costs (approx. in 2023)

 For further information, please see the link to the University web page.

-- A license fee of EUR 17.50 per month.
-Neeeds to be paid for every residence
+- A license fee to finance public broadcasting service of EUR 18,36 per month.
+Needs to be paid for every residence

 All these values are approximately only and might differ from case to case!